A History

 The LBR also built a Reading Room near the canal and William Pousett, a senior clerk, was given £25 to establish a library.
 Later, individual benefactors gave money which expanded the library to 700 volumes.
 This put the two critical components in place, the organisation and a resource library of books.
 Men who were knowledgeable in one field volunteered their time to teach their fellows.
 The evening class was invented.

-It was also resolve to raise funds for a building for the Mechanics’ Institute and men contributed what they could out of their savings.
+It was also resolved to raise funds for a building for the Mechanics’ Institute and men contributed what they could out of their savings.
 Eventually that day did come with a substantial commitment of funds from the LNWR and a new building opened its doors in 1864 on the corner of Church Street and Creed Street.

 In this guise it continued to offer evening classes and to function as a library.
 Demand continued to rise in the last quarter of the 19th century and in 1890, a grant of £300 from the recently-formed Buckinghamshire County Council, enabled the institute to be enlarged.